LiveKit Blog

 LiveKit Community Day

 The idea for LiveKit came when David and I tried adding real-time video to a side project.
 There just wasn't an open source, end-to-end stack that made working with WebRTC simple.
-Since our launch last July, the outpouring of love from builders and amazing projects using LiveKit has been equal
+Since our launch last July, the outpouring of love from builders and amazing projects using LiveKit has

 • Russ d'Sa